-As robo-advisors fight to offer lower fees than their competitors, all that competition can be good for the consumer.
+As robo-advisors fight to offer lower fees than their peers, all that competition can be good for the consumer.
 The trend toward offering robo-advising services is a response to the preferences of younger Americans who would prefer easy, online advisory services with mobile apps to match.

-Tips for Finding a Robo-Advisor
+Tips for Picking a Robo-Advisor

 - An important consideration as you try to find a robo-advisor is what exactly your financial goals are.
 For example, are you trying to save for the down payment on a house?
 If so, then you won’t want to put your savings into a traditional IRA or 401(k).
 However, both of those account types could be useful if you want to save for retirement.
 And if you are just trying to start investing but don’t have much money yet, a service that focuses on saving spare change, like Acorns, may be the way to go.